- 01 Can a Crashed Hard Drive Be Recovered

 - 11 Mac Hard Drive Recovery

 How you get your files deleted from a hard drive varies.
-Generally, if you deleted files from your computer hard drive using the "Delete" key, the files deleted will go to the Recycle Bin and you can recover deleted data from Recycle Bin.
-However, in most cases, you need the help of EaseUS Data Recovery Wizard software to recover deleted files from the hard drive.
+Generally, if you delete files from your computer hard drive using the "Delete" key, the files deleted will go to the Recycle Bin, and you can recover deleted files from Recycle Bin.
+However, in most cases, you need the help of EaseUS data recovery software to recover deleted files from the hard drive.
 For example:

 - Stop using your hard drive from which you want to recover the deleted files.
 Once the deleted data is overwritten by new content, there will be no way to get it back.

 To retrieve data from your hard disk, you can either apply the EaseUS Data Recovery Wizard Pro or send your hard drive for manual data recovery services.
 But given the hard drive recovery cost, you are recommended to try the data recovery software, which is much cheaper and faster than manual recovery services.
 In addition to deleted file recovery from hard drives, EaseUS Data Recovery Wizard also supports the following:

 - 💽Recover formatted hard drives, recover data from deleted partitions, support OS crash recovery, virus attack recovery, and RAW partition recovery.